Water Management and Conservation Research Unit

 B.S.
 Agricultural Engineering, University of Illinois at Urbana/Champaign, 2000

 M.S.
 Agricultural Engineering, University of Illinois at Urbana/Champaign, 2002

 Ph.D.
 Agricultural Engineering, Iowa State University, 2006

-My research focuses primarily on the development and application of informational technologies for understanding agricultural system processes and improving management of water and nutrients for crop production.
-Developing strategies for remote sensing data collection and algorithms for remote sensing image processing are key components of my research.
-Special emphasis is on hyperspectral remote sensing of crop canopies in the visible, near-infrared, and short-wave infrared wavebands.
-I also develop, evaluate, and apply cropping system simulation models, including the ARS Root Zone Water Quality Model (RZWQM) and the Cropping System Model (CSM) as distributed with the Decision Support System for Agrotechnology Transfer (DSSAT).
-Efforts are currently focused on the development of data assimilation, parameter estimation, and inverse modeling techniques for merging remote sensing data into the simulations of cropping system models.
-Application areas for these informational technologies include crop water and nitrogen status assessment, precision agriculture, management of nitrogen fertilizer, irrigation and drainage water management, field-based plant phenomics, and development of new bioenergy crops.
+My research focuses on the development and application of informational technologies to understand cropping system processes, improve management of water and nutrients for crop production, and enhance plant breeding and genetics research.
+A key emphasis is the collection and processing of radiometric data and remote sensing images to map crop and soil spatial variation, including new efforts using unmanned aerial systems (UAS) and applications of hyperspectral remote sensing in the visible, near-infrared, and short-wave infrared wavebands.
+I also develop, evaluate, and apply cropping system simulation models, including the Cropping System Model (CSM) as distributed with the Decision Support System for Agrotechnology Transfer (DSSAT) and others.
+Efforts are currently focused on the development of modeling methodologies that integrate remote sensing and soil moisture data for improved cotton irrigation management.
+Other interest areas include crop water and nitrogen status assessment, precision agriculture, management of nitrogen fertilizer, irrigation and drainage water management, field-based plant phenomics, and development of new bioenergy crops.